Peer5/ShareFest/README.md

 * create a cool drag-n-drop mechanism for the file uploader
 * create a stand alone (non firefox) signaling server
 * merge chat.js to index.html
-* connect to a server coordinator
+* divide blob to chunks, and create progress bar for file transfer

 History
 =======